AnushreeBannadabhavi/Reinforcement-Learning-Neural-Net---Robocode/README.md

 # Reinforcement-Learning,Neural-Net-Robocode
 Built a robocode tank (a Reinforcement Learning agent) that battles with another robot (an enemy) and defeats it ~80% of the time.
+The error backpropagation algorithm as applied to multi-layer perceptron and reinforcement learning is used for the robot’s attack or defence strategy

 ## Before training the battle looks something like this: